-The origins of Christianity and introducing some of the different denominations will be central to this unit.
+Summer term 2026 Christianity Who was Jesus?
+When did Christianity begin?
+What do Christians believe about the afterlife?
+Pupils will study the origins of Christianity.
+They will be introduced to some of the key aspects of the faith, including the significance of the birth, death and resurrection of Christ.
 An artistic look at different images of Jesus will allow pupils to reflect on what Jesus means to different types of Christians.
 They will also reflect on the influence of Christianity on our society.